N-O-E-D/Progetto_PDS/README.md

 * If there are any exceptions, they are caught: some has dedicated handlers, others the general one.

+### Server
+#### ARCHITECTURE
+* It receives by argument the port on which the server will start listening
+* It performs asynchronous operations, such as accept, read and write operations on the socket
+* It supports multi-client

 ### Communication Protocol
 #### Client Side
 Client builds a specific header to notify the server about the modifications detected by FileSystemWatcher.